By Matthew A. Gould, Ph.D., Head of School

 Our school founder, Frances Marsh, believed that a learning environment, curriculum, and pedagogy should be developmentally appropriate and responsive to individual children’s strengths, interests, and learning styles.
 “We began with a concept,” she wrote in 1995, “to organize a primary school based on a curriculum which would be right for young people….which would allow them to achieve their fullest potential.”

-Today, 66 years later, we remain firmly committed to the child-centered school community established by Mrs. Marsh.
+Today, more than seven decades later, we remain firmly committed to the child-centered school community established by Mrs. Marsh.
 We believe that our warm, caring, and family-like environment enhances learning and helps children reach their full potential.
 We recognize its power in helping children develop the ability to observe, reflect, and formulate questions; the motivation to learn, create, and act upon personal initiative; and the practice of democratic leadership and collaboration within groups – an essential skillset for success in today’s world.

 So, how do we do this?
 The answer may sound simple, but it is actually quite complex.
 We do this by making sure every child is truly known and respected and that they feel connected to a large group of trusted adults.
 Specifically, we accomplish this by:

 - Providing small group and individual instruction.
 A low student-teacher ratio (6:1) allows for differentiation and creates a “just-right” learning environment where students are stretched but not stressed.
-This is particularly important in the early elementary grades when a child’s learning style is emerging, which is why Norwood utilizes a team-teaching approach (link to team teaching page) in grades PK-2.
+This is particularly important in the early elementary grades when a child’s learning style is emerging, which is why Norwood utilizes a team-teaching approach in grades PK-2.

 - Making learning active.
 Children learn best by doing things themselves, when they can bring their full personalities, strengths, and weaknesses to a project.
 Active learning means students engage with materials, participate in lessons, and collaborate with one another.
 It means they don’t sit passively memorizing content.
 Instead, children can open their minds and personalities, bringing their natural curiosity, wonder, and joy to a lesson.